Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 How Is Myasthenia Gravis Diagnosed?

-If a child younger than age 2 has symptoms, and the muscle weakness comes and goes, doctors might suspect myasthenia gravis.
+If a child has muscle weakness that comes and goes and gets worse as the day goes on or after physical activity, doctors might suspect myasthenia gravis.

-To find out, the doctor will do an exam and order tests such as:
+To be sure, the doctor will do an exam and order tests such as:

-• antibody titer: This blood test checks for antibodies that can stick to an NMJ.
+• antibody titer: This blood test checks for antibodies that can cause myasthenia gravis.

 How Is Myasthenia Gravis Treated?

-• medicines that can be taken by mouth, such as prednisone
+• medicines that suppress the immune system and can be taken by mouth (such as prednisone)

 • plasmapheresis, which removes some antibodies from the blood

-• surgery to remove the thymus (thymectomy).
-This gland helps the immune system develop.
-Removing it can make the immune system less active and ease myasthenia gravis symptoms.
+• surgery to remove the thymus (a thymectomy).
+Removing it can make the immune system less active.

 What Else Should I Know?